Feodor F. Dragan received the M.S. degree in Applied

 The

-the deadline indicated.
-Registration errors must be corrected prior to the
+prior to the deadline indicated.
+Registration errors must be corrected prior to

 The